 - Mix all ingredients together in a bowl until well combined.

-- Scoop mixture into a 9x13 inch baking dish.
+- Scoop mixture into 1" balls into a 9x13 inch baking dish.

 - Bake in a 350 degree oven for 20-25 minutes or until balls are nice and brown.